Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

-Wolf tattoos are very popular and considered to be a mainstream tattoo.
+Wolf tattoos are very popular and considered to be mainstream tattoos.
 They can be designed in a variety of different ways and portrayed with different elements and symbols.
-Just like all animal tattoos, the wolf tattoo represents traits and attributes of the wolf.
+Just like all animal tattoos, the wolf tattoo represents the traits and attributes of the wolf.

 In this article, we will discuss wolf tattoo designs.
 We will also review their meanings and you will have the opportunity to view many photos.
 We hope that you are able to find inspiration for your next tattoo.

-A hungry wolf at all the herd will run, In hopes, through many, to make sure of one.— William Congreve
+A hungry wolf at all the herd will run, In hopes, through many, to make sure of one.

-A man might befriend a wolf, even break a wolf, but no man could truly tame a wolf.— George R.R.
-Martin
+A man might befriend a wolf, even break a wolf, but no man could truly tame a wolf.

 The History, Meaning, and Associations of the Wolf Tattoo

-The wolf is a very symbolic creature that holds deep meaning for many different cultures throughout history, most notably with Native Americans: to numerous tribes across North America and in other parts of the world, wolves are very powerful and important.
+The wolf is a very symbolic creature that holds deep meaning for many different cultures throughout history, most notably among Native Americans.
+To numerous tribes across North America and in other parts of the world, wolves are very powerful and important.